New Student Orientation

 Health and Safety Screenings

-At some point, soon in the process, you will be receiving information from CastleBranch.
-This is the company used by the Dr. Pallavi Patel College of Health Care Sciences (PCHCS) and the Health Professions Division (HPD) to manage requisite immunizations, physical examinations, and background checks.
+You will receive an email from the university regarding DISA Healthcare Technology.
+This is the company used by the university to manage requisite immunizations, physical examinations, and background checks.
 These requirements must be initiated before matriculation or shortly thereafter.
 Since some immunizations involve a series of inoculations over time, e.g., Hepatitis B, you will want to begin as soon as possible.
-All questions regarding immunizations, physical examinations, and background checks are to be directed to June DeRico-Moncada, Coordinator, Student Affairs, PCHCS | (954) 262-1087.

 Orientation Contact